Kmulla19/Project4/README.md

 - Of Tweets that had a sentiment, 39% were positive and only 8% were negative.
 - When we compare this our competitor, only 30% were positive tweets, but Google had overall fewer negative tweets (5% of total mentions).

-We furthered filtered the data to keep tweets that were only relevant to Apple, separated them by sentiment, and created word clouds that shows us the most relevelent words being used by participants.
+We further filtered the data to keep tweets that were only relevant to Apple, separated them by sentiment, and created word clouds that showed us the most relevant words being used by participants.

-**Most Releant Positive Words**
+**Most Relevant Positive Words**

 ![positive](./images/poscloud.png)

-**Most Releant Neutral Words**
+**Most Relevant Neutral Words**

 ![neutral](./images/neutcloud.png)

-**Most Releant Negative Words**
+**Most Relevant Negative Words**

 ![negative](./images/negcloud.png)